bmeurant/technical-docs/software-architecture/design-patterns/posa.md

 * **Applicability**: This pattern is ideal for any system where objects are logically composed of other objects, such as a graphical user interface composed of widgets, or a complex order composed of individual line items.
 * **Limitations and Challenges**: Can lead to a monolithic `Whole` object with too many responsibilities.
 The management of complex interactions between `Parts` can be difficult to manage.
 * **Relationship with Other Patterns**:
-    * The **Whole-Part** pattern is fundamentally the same as the **Composite** pattern from the GoF book, which allows clients to treat individual objects and compositions of objects uniformly.
+    * The **Whole-Part** pattern is fundamentally the same as the [[gof|Composite pattern]] from the GoF book, which allows clients to treat individual objects and compositions of objects uniformly.
     * It can be used within an **[[mvc|MVC]]** architecture, where a complex `View` (the `Whole`) is composed of smaller UI widgets (the `Parts`).
     * The `Parts` can be lazily loaded using the **[[#proxy|Proxy]]** pattern to improve performance.